SwannSG/jspy/SomeJSnotesForPy.md

 // 110,120,130,140
 ```

-Filter or reduce the elements in an array using *filter*.
+Filter or reduce the elements in an array using *filter* and return an array.

 ```javascript